trevstanhope/asabe-2016/README.md

     cd ~/asabe-2016/sketches/Delivery_ECU
     ./compile

-To test hte commands, you can use the execute_action.py tool.
+To test the commands, you can use the execute_action.py tool.
 This simply allows you to send character commands over serial to the Arduino and print out the response:

     python ~/asabe-2016/test/execute_action.py

+Now you can type in some single letter command (J), or command with a numeric value following it (F1000), and the robot will perform the action returning a result string.

 ## Arduino Commands
 ### Picker Robot